elliotchang126/elliotchang126/README.md

 <h1 align='center'>Hey!
 I'm Elliot! 👋</h1>

-  I'm a full stack software engineer traveling between Los Angeles and San Francisco, specializing in React/Redux, Javascript and Rails.
+  I'm a software engineer at Cubeship in Los Angeles, CA specializing in React/Redux, Javascript, TypeScript, and Ruby on Rails.

   - I just recently completed a collaborative project, Reps 'N' Recipes.
 It's an all-in-one fitness and nutrition tracker built on the MERN stack with 2 other engineers.
 Go check it out in my pinned repos!
   - Another project I recently made is Clonebnb.
-It's clone of Airbnb built on React/Redux frontend with a Rails backend, complete with CRUD features, user auth, and Google Maps API integration.
+It's clone of Airbnb built on React/Redux frontend with a Rails backend, complete with CRUD features, user authentication, and Google Maps API integration.
 Also in my pinned repos!
-  - Currently looking for more open-source projects to contribute to.
+  - I'd love to find open-source projects to contribute to.
 Feel free to reach out if you're interested in collaborating.
-  - I'm currently brushing up on DS & A and working on my project: Netly, but in my downtime I can be found in the gym or hanging out with my husky, Winter.
+  - I'm currently learning C#, but in my downtime I can be found in the gym or hanging out with my husky, Winter.

 I'm currently open to Full-Stack, Backend, or Frontend jobs in Los Angeles, San Francisco, Austin, New York, or remote!